 The spa architecture of Binz experience as once

-We wanted to know more about the stories in the Baltic Sea resort of Binz and the human fate that took place behind the scenes in these villas.
-Its facades demand to find out more about the people who once lived there and spent their holidays by the sea.
-When we found out about the month of spa architecture and that the time of the seaside resort was represented in sketches, it was clear to us: we have to see it.
-So it went without saying that Binz landed again on the itinerary of our trip to the Baltic Sea.
+We wanted to know more about the stories in the Baltic Sea resort of Binz and the human fates that took place behind the scenes of these villas.
+Their facades beg to find out more about the people who once lived there and spent their holidays by the sea.
+When we found out about the Month of Resort Architecture and that the seaside resort era was depicted in sketches, we knew: we had to see it.
+It therefore went without saying that Binz ended up again on the itinerary of our trip to the Baltic Sea.

 The month of the resort architecture in the Baltic resort of Binz